Delightful Distributed Policy Gradient: Abstract

 \section{Abstract}

 Distributed reinforcement learning trains on data from stale, buggy, or mismatched actors, producing actions with high surprisal (negative log-probability) under the learner's policy.
 The core difficulty is not surprising data per se, but \emph{negative learning from surprising data}.
-High-surprisal failures can dominate the update direction despite carrying little useful signal, while high-surprisal successes reveal opportunities the current policy would otherwise miss.
-The \textit{Delightful Policy Gradient} (DG) separates these cases by gating each update with delight, the product of advantage and surprisal, suppressing rare failures and amplifying rare successes without behavior probabilities.
-Under contaminated sampling, the cosine similarity between the standard policy gradient and the true gradient collapses, while DG's grows as the policy improves.
-No sign-blind reweighting, including exact importance sampling, can reproduce this effect.
+High-surprisal failures can dominate finite-batch updates through large perpendicular components, while high-surprisal successes reveal opportunities the current policy would otherwise miss.
+The \textit{Delightful Policy Gradient} (DG) separates these cases by gating each update with delight, the product of advantage and surprisal, suppressing rare failures and preserving rare successes without behavior probabilities.
+In a tabular analysis, DG suppresses the perpendicular second moment of high-surprisal failures by a policy-overlap factor that vanishes as the learner improves.
+The advantage sign is essential for surprisal-based filtering: any learner-probability-only gate that suppresses rare failures also suppresses rare successes.
 On MNIST with simulated staleness, DG without off-policy correction outperforms importance-weighted PG with exact behavior probabilities.
-On a transformer sequence task with staleness, actor bugs, reward corruption, and rare discovery, DG achieves roughly $10{\times}$ lower error.
-When all four frictions act simultaneously, its compute advantage is order-of-magnitude and grows with task complexity.
+On a transformer sequence task with staleness, actor bugs, reward corruption, and rare discovery, DG often achieves nearly order-of-magnitude lower error.
+When all four frictions act simultaneously, its sample-efficiency advantage is order-of-magnitude and grows with task complexity.